Resources

 end

-Various features from Perron rely on @resource being explicitly set.
+Various features from Perron rely on @resource instance variable being available.

 Setting a root page